$q$-Berezin Range of Operators in Hardy Space: Foundation and geometric structures of -Berezin range

-\end{remark} The definitions of the $q$-Berezin range and $q$-Berezin number on Hardy space are as follows. \begin{definition} Let $T$ be a bounded linear operator on $H^2(\mathbb{D})$ and $0<q\leq1$. \begin{enumerate} \item The $q$-Berezin range of $T$ is defined by
+\end{remark} The definition of the $q$-Berezin range of bounded linear operators on Hardy space is as follows. \begin{definition} Let $T$ be a bounded linear operator on $H^2(\mathbb{D})$ and $0<q\leq1$.
+The $q$-Berezin range of $T$ is defined by